johnsturgeon/apex-legends-tracker/README.md

 - activate the virtual environment and `pip install requirements.txt`
 - run the script 'configure.py' (while still in the virtual environment)
    - You will be prompted for configuration values
+- if you plan on doing development work, you should run `pip install dev_requirements.txt` as well

 ## Running